Noroff-FEU-Assignments/project-exam-1-MariuszRozycki/README.md

 # Trip Blog project exam
 ## Live site [Trip Blog Live Site](https://dynamic-twilight-02d190.netlify.app/)
 ![trip-blog_wide-screen](https://user-images.githubusercontent.com/55709542/224534794-ed407588-0d07-478a-82a3-a5df73cab23c.jpg) <br>
 Trip Blog is a blog project made as a project exam.
-Blog in stored on web host.
+The Blog is stored on web host.
 It's a headless CMS.
 WordPress is used to set a content.
 Data fetched from WP REST API.

 ## Description